hfour/h4bff/docs/README.md

 H4BFF aims to offer some of the benefits and drawbacks from both approaches.

-- Data integrity is easier.
+- Data integrity is easier than it is for microservices.
 Multiple h4bff plugins can participate in a single database transaction, and if any of them fails it can signal the entire transaction to fail.

-- Deployment is easier.
-Its just a single application working with a single database.
+- Deployment is straightforward.
+Like classic monoliths, its just a single application working with a single database.

-- Performance is simpler to reason about.
-No network latency unless you want it.
+- Performance is simple to reason about.
+There is no network latency and serialization overhead unless you want them.

-- Separation is easier.
+- Code separation is easy to achieve.
 A plugin can live in a single directory or a single npm package - its models, controllers (services), database migrations, API endpoints and everything it needs to function as a single unit.

 - Although plugins can be more easily be separated into micro-services compared to typical monoliths, scaling is still more painful than in a microservice architecture.
 H4BFF is designed mainly for enterprise software style scaling, where multiple (possibly customized) deployments can run for different clients